 In order to understand the contribution of various aspects of the FoGSM-based denoising method, we examined their relative effect on the denoising performance.
-Shown in Table II are the changes in PSNR and running time when various features of the method are modified.
-All results are for noise level $\sigma = 50$ and averaged over three 512×512 images ("boats", "Lena", "Barbara").
+Table 2 shows the changes in PSNR and running time when various features of the method are modified.
+All results are for noise level $\sigma = 50$ and averaged over three 512×512 images (they are "boats," "Lena," "Barbara").
 The first two columns correspond to modifications of the front-end representation.
-The first (ortho wvlt) corresponds to using an approximately orthogonal wavelet decomposition based on quadrature mirror filters [40].
-The separable QMF pyramid splits the image frequency domain into horizontal, vertical and mixed diagonal subbands.
-Using this representation results in a substantial reduction in performance, which we believe is partly due to the mixed orientations in the diagonal band, and partly due to the lack of over-completeness which generally improves denoising [41], [42].
+The first (ortho wvlt) corresponds to using an approximately orthogonal wavelet decomposition based on guadrature mirror filters [40].
+The separable QMF pyramid splits the image frequency domain into horizontal, vertical, and mixed diagonal subbands.
+Using this representation results in a substantial reduction in performance, which we believe is partly due to the mixed orientations in the diagonal band and partly due to the lack of overcompleteness that generally improves denoising [41], [42].

 The second column (4 orns) shows the result of using steerable pyramid decomposition with only four orientations (instead of eight).
-Decreasing the number of orientations leads to a significant drop in performance, accompanied by a substantial reduction in running time.
-On the other hand, increasing the number of orientations (not shown) leads to small improvements in PSNR, at the expense of considerable computation cost.
+Decreasing the number of orientations local GSM [17] (PSNR = 25.45dB)